-The estate of a man who died of mesothelioma and another man stricken by the deadly asbestos-related disease both won a $25 million verdict against Crane Company after a consolidated asbestos trial in New York County Supreme Court.
+The estate of a man who died of mesothelioma and another man struck by the deadly asbestos-related disease both won a $25 million verdict against Crane Company after a consolidated asbestos trial in New York County Supreme Court.

 According to court documents, a six-member jury reached the guilty verdict against Crane after a 28-day-long trial and deliberating for two days.
 During the trial, jurors determined that electricians Selwyn Hackshaw and Ivan Sweberg were exposed to asbestos present in valves and other products manufactured or sold by Crane, which is based in Stamford, Connecticut.

-In addition, the six member panel determined that Crane failed to warn consumers and workers about asbestos-related dangers connected to the use of the company’s products and equipment.
+In addition, the six-member panel determined that Crane failed to warn consumers and workers about asbestos-related dangers connected to the use of the company’s products and equipment.
 The jurors believed this failure to provide health advisories about exposure to asbestos was a major contributing factor which caused the plaintiff’s mesothelioma.

 The jury awarded $10 million to Dorcas Hackshaw, Selwyn Hackshaw estate’s executor, for past pain and suffering dating from the commencement of his mesothelioma to his death.